Professional edition active

 • Depression

-Patients with mild cognitive impairment have actual memory loss, rather than the sometimes slow memory retrieval from relatively preserved memory storage in age-matched controls.
+Patients with mild cognitive impairment have actual memory loss, rather than occasional slow memory retrieval from relatively preserved memory storage.
 Mild cognitive impairment tends to affect short-term (also called episodic) memory first.
 Patients have trouble remembering recent conversations, the location of commonly used items, and appointments.
 However, memory for remote events is typically intact, as is attention (also called working memory—patients can repeat lists of items and do simple calculations).
 The definition of mild cognitive impairment is evolving; mild cognitive impairment is now sometimes defined as impairment in memory and/or other cognitive functions that is not severe enough to affect daily function.
-Up to 50% of patients with mild cognitive impairment develop dementia within 3 years (1).
+Patients with mild cognitive impairment are at increased risk for developing dementia but, depending on the population studied, there is much variation in risk estimates, ranging from < 5% to 20% annual conversion rates (1).

 Patients with dementia have memory loss plus evidence of cognitive and behavioral dysfunction.
 For example, they may have difficulty with finding words and/or naming objects (aphasia), doing previously learned motor activities (apraxia), or planning and organizing everyday tasks, such as meals, shopping, and bill paying (impaired executive function).
 Their personality may change; for example, they may become uncharacteristically irritable, anxious, agitated, and/or inflexible.